NevanN/REST-API/README.md

-# CPSC 449 - Midterm Project
+# CPSC 449 - Final Project

 ### Developing a REST API in Flask for CPSC 449 Web Backend Engineering